Human Spaceflights

 Flight

-This was mission SRTM (Shuttle Radar Topography Mission).
-The Shuttle Radar Topography Mission (SRTM) is an international project spearheaded by the National Imagery and Mapping Agency and NASA, with participation of the German Aerospace Center DLR.
-Its objective is to obtain the most complete high-resolution digital topographic database of the Earth.
-SRTM consists of a specially modified radar system that flew onboard the space shuttle during its 11-day mission.
+The primary objective of the Shuttle Radar Topography Mission was to acquire a high-resolution topographic map of the Earth's land mass (between 60°N and 56°S) and to test new technologies for deployment of large rigid structures and measurement of their distortions to extremely high precision.
+The Shuttle Radar Topography Mission (SRTM) was an international project spearheaded by the National Imagery and Mapping Agency and NASA, with participation of the German Aerospace Center DLR.
+Its objective was to obtain the most complete high-resolution digital topographic database of the Earth.
+SRTM consisted of a specially modified radar system that flew onboard the space shuttle during its 11-day mission.
 This radar system gathered around 8 terabytes of data to produce unrivaled 3-D images of the Earth's surface.

-SRTM uses C-band and X-band interferometric synthetic aperture radar (IFSAR) to acquire topographic data of Earth's land mass (between 60°N and 56°S).
-It produces digital topographic map products which meet Interferometric Terrain Height Data (ITHD)-2 specifications (30 meter x 30 meter spatial sampling with 16 meter absolute vertical height accuracy, 10 meter relative vertical height accuracy and 20 meter absolute horizontal circular accuracy).
+SRTM used C-band and X-band interferometric synthetic aperture radar (IFSAR) to acquire topographic data of Earth's land mass (between 60°N and 56°S).
+It produced digital topographic map products which meet Interferometric Terrain Height Data (ITHD)-2 specifications (30 meter x 30 meter spatial sampling with 16 meter absolute vertical height accuracy, 10 meter relative vertical height accuracy and 20 meter absolute horizontal circular accuracy).

-The result of the Shuttle Radar Topography Mission could be close to 1 trillion measurements of the Earth's topography.
+The result of the Shuttle Radar Topography Mission was close to 1 trillion measurements of the Earth's topography.
 Besides contributing to the production of better maps, these measurements could lead to improved water drainage modeling, more realistic flight simulators, better locations for cell phone towers, and enhanced navigation safety.

 The Shuttle Radar Topography Mission mast was deployed successfully to its full length, and the antenna was turned to its operation position.
-After a successful checkout of the radar systems, mapping began at 00:31 EST, less than 12 hours after launch.
-Crewmembers, split into two shifts so they could work around the clock, began mapping an area from 60 degrees north to 56 degrees south.
+After a successful checkout of the radar systems, mapping began at 05:31 UTC, less than 12 hours after launch.
+Crewmembers, split into two shifts (Blue Shift: Dominic Gorie, Janice Voss; Mamoru Mohri; Red Shift: Kevin Kregel, Gerhard Thiele, Janet Kavandi), so they could work around the clock, began mapping an area from 60 degrees north to 56 degrees south.
 Data was sent to Jet Propulsion Laboratory for analysis and early indications showed the data to be of excellent quality.

 Mapping proceeded fairly smoothly, but during an attitude-hold period for payload mapping during the second day of flight, it was determined that orbiter propellant usage had doubled from 0.07 to 0.15 % an hour.
 The increase was caused by a failure of the payload cold-gas thrust system that was used to offset the gravity gradient torque of the mast.